farirpgs/fari-app/lib/docs/fate-system-toolkit.md

 Anyone may take the Conjuration skill with no refresh cost.

-[Overcome] <strong>Overcome:</strong> Conjuration can be used as a Lore skill related to the creatures of the Five Storms.
+<strong>Overcome:</strong> Conjuration can be used as a Lore skill related to the creatures of the Five Storms.
 It can also be used to renew the bond of an already-summoned elemental without the time and effort spent on the initial summoning.
 This simply requires an overcome roll against the rating of the creature—see the elemental summary table on the next page.

-      - • Fail: The creature is immediately released, and it will flee or fight, depending on the situation and how it has been treated.
+- Fail: The creature is immediately released, and it will flee or fight, depending on the situation and how it has been treated.

-      - • Tie: The bond is not renewed, and will expire normally.
+- Tie: The bond is not renewed, and will expire normally.

-      - • Success: Renew the bond for a week.
+- Success: Renew the bond for a week.

-      - • Success With Style: Renew the bond for a month.
+- Success With Style: Renew the bond for a month.

 A Conjuror can also dismiss a bound elemental at will, so long as it is within his presence.

-[Create] <strong>Create an Advantage:</strong> Summoning an elemental is a specific sort of advantage creation.
+<strong>Create an Advantage:</strong> Summoning an elemental is a specific sort of advantage creation.
 Doing so requires a summoning circle and an amount and type of sacrifice based on the being to be summoned.
 For a Wisp, a handful of interesting material will suffice, but an Attendant will be much more demanding.

 Roll against a difficulty based on the type of creature being summoned—see the next page.

-      - • Fail: The creature is summoned, but immediately breaks free.
+- Fail: The creature is summoned, but immediately breaks free.
 Wisps and Drudges tend to run for it—causing problems elsewhere—while Servitors and Attendants may turn on the Conjuror if they sense an opportunity.

-      - • Tie: The elemental appears, but will only perform a single service taking less than a night.
+- Tie: The elemental appears, but will only perform a single service taking less than a night.

-      - • Success: The elemental appears and is bound to your service for a week.
+- Success: The elemental appears and is bound to your service for a week.

-      - • Success With Style: the elemental appears and is bound for a month.
+- Success With Style: the elemental appears and is bound for a month.

-[Attack] <strong>Attack:</strong> Conjuration may be used as an attack skill against summoned creatures, with “damage” serving as progress towards banishment.
+<strong>Attack:</strong> Conjuration may be used as an attack skill against summoned creatures, with “damage” serving as progress towards banishment.

-[Defend] <strong>Defend:</strong> Conjuration may be used to defend against attacks by summoned creatures.
+<strong>Defend:</strong> Conjuration may be used to defend against attacks by summoned creatures.
 This defense may be enhanced by staying within a circle, with the value ranging from +1 to a hastily drawn circle of dirt or salt to +4 for a mathematically perfect circle of precious metal covered in ancient runes of power.

 The character’s rating in Conjuration is also the limit on the number of elementals that he may have bound at any one time.
 Their combined difficulties cannot exceed his conjuration score, so a Great (+4) Conjuror could control four Wisps, or one Wisp and one Servitor, or some other combination totaling up to four.
 It is common—if noisy—for a Conjuror to have multiple elementals summoned at a time.